Wednesday, October 30, 2019

 In 1999, when Bubbie (Yiddish for grandmother) and I were visiting my grandfather's cousin Mort, Mort showed us a basic family tree that he had put together.
 He told us that the family name of Perlman had originally been Perlmutter.
 I made a somewhat cynical observation that there must be a family story that they were related to the famous operatic tenor Jan Peerce, whose original name was Perelmuth (a spelling variation), and Mort said yes, indeed, that they were.
 Suddenly Bubbie popped up and said, "He sang at my wedding."
 We both stared at her and said, "What??"
 See, Jan Peerce was already very famous by 1939, and my grandparents, although I loved them dearly, weren't anything special in New York City society.
 So why would the great Jan Peerce be singing at their wedding?

 And my grandmother explained that Zadie's brother Harry was married to Jan Peerce's cousin and that the two families were in a catering business together.
 So we had a connection.
 Maybe Harry asked his wife if she could get her famous cousin to sing at his brother's wedding?
-Bubbie even remembered the two songs he sang: "Oh Promise Me" and another one (which I can't look up because I still don't have access to my previous family tree program).
-(And here's a recording of Peerce singing "Oh Promise Me.")
+Bubbie couldn't remember the two songs the famous opera singer sang, but she did remember what the cantor's son sang: "Oh Promise Me" and "Because" (perhaps this one).
+(But here's a recording of Peerce singing "Oh Promise Me.")

 I have put a little effort into trying to verify the story but haven't gotten anywhere.
 I believe I checked the New York Times and didn't find anything.
 I suspect that if Jan Peerce was there the wedding would have been written up in one of the many Yiddish neighborhood newspapers that existed in New York City at that time.
 Alas, I don't read Yiddish, and none of those newspapers is indexed, much less in English.
 But some day I will figure it out.